 Let’s look at both.

-You’ll move the old 401(k) to your traditional IRA, report it on your tax return as a full rollover, and there will be no ordinary income tax due, and no 10% early withdrawal penalty.
+You’ll move the old 401(k) to your traditional IRA, report it on your tax return as a full rollover, and you will not ordinary owe income tax, and no 10% early withdrawal penalty.

 Beginning at age 70 ½ you’ll be required to begin taking RMDs, based on your life expectancy, which will be calculated for each age a withdrawal is required.